AhtisamBashir6/mstech/_posts/2023-02-27-post-application-of-markdown.md

 date: 2023-02-27 00:00:00 Z
 permalink: blog/post-application-of-markdown
 layout: post
-image-card: assets/img/rpothumbnail.png
+card-image: assets/img/rpothumbnail.png
-image-feature: assets/img/rposhort.png
+feature-image: assets/img/rposhort.png
-image-banner: assets/img/rpofeature.png
+banner-image: assets/img/rpofeature.png
 description: Let's accept it.
 We face a global IT talent shortage.
 There are more than 11 million job openings in America today.
 ---